A-Rave-Mistake/A-Rave-Mistake/README.md

 👋 **Hi, I’m Adrian**
-I’m a CS nerd, self-learning programmer and hobbyist game dev.
+I’m a CS nerd, self-taught programmer and hobbyist game dev.

-🌱 I'm currently learning Python, Django and frontend stack - HTML/CSS/JS.
+🌱 I'm currently learning Python, Django and frontend stack - HTML/CSS/JS/REACT.
 I wish to excel at both frontend and backend.
+I mostly create scripts in Python or work on websites and webapps.

 As a hobby I also experiment around in Unreal Engine 4.
 My mission is to create abstract, unusual, creative and fun games.
 I mostly focus on creating low-spec games so everybody gets to play no matter their specs, and I'm also experimenting with retro graphics a lot because I think there's so much potential in them.